THE SECONDARY DIRECTOR WILL MAKE THE FINAL DECISION IN ALL CASES OF DISPUTE.

-- Body piercing, with the exception of ears, is not permitted for Ryedale School pupils, so consequently studs or rings are not allowed in any part of the body other than the ears (see rules below).
+- Body piercing, with the exception of ears, is not permitted for Ryedale School pupils, so consequently studs or sleepers are not allowed in any part of the body other than the ears (see rules below).
 As the medical recommendation is that young people do not have any part of their body, other than their ears, pierced, we do not anticipate a problem with this rule.

 - Necklaces and pendants must not be visible if worn.

 - Bangles or wrist bands/bracelets may not be worn.

 - One small ring may be worn.
 One pair of studs (one per ear) may be worn in pierced ears.
 Earrings are only permitted to be worn in the ear lobe.

-(Please note that any pupil wearing studs or rings in their body other than the one permitted pair in their ears will be expected to remove them).
+(Please note that any pupil wearing studs or sleepers in their body other than the one permitted pair in their ears will be expected to remove them).

 - In practical lessons pupils may be required to remove jewellery on the grounds of hygiene and safety.
 In PE lessons pupils must remove all items of jewellery, including ear studs and sleepers, on the grounds of safety as instructed by North Yorkshire County Council.